fusioncharts/dev_centre_docs/getting-started/plain-javascript/install-using-plain-javascript.md

 * Visual appearance (data plot color, font color, font size, etc.)
 * Behavior (hover effects for data plots)
-* Intelligence (applying different colors to the positive and negative data plots in all column 2D charts that use the theme)
+* Intelligence (applying different colors to the positive and negative data plots that uses the theme)

 The FusionCharts Suite download package also contains the predefined theme files under `fusioncharts-suite-xt > js > themes` folder.
 The folder structure is shown below: